jlurbe/user-api-monorepo/README.md

 - Commands are used to change the state of the application (e.g., creating, updating, or deleting a product).
 - Queries are used to retrieve data without modifying the state (e.g., getting product details).

+This project also is using DDD

+- Layer separation: domain, application and infrastructure
+- Tactical patterns: entity, value-object, repository